 - Business leaders learned how to work with their employees and customers remotely while demonstrating their concerns for the well-being of their employees and their families.

 As soon as people and organizations formed new ways of working, governmental rules and guidelines shifted, and people had to rethink how they worked, yet again.
-Effective change enablement helped people continuously adopt new behaviors with lightning speed by focusing on the following three key areas:
+Effective change enablement helped people continuously adopt new behaviors and technologies with lightning speed by focusing on the following three key areas:

-- Explaining why their companies were asking people to change and behave in different ways,
+- Explaining why their companies were asking people to change and behave in different ways.

-2. Re-Imagined People Interaction Model
+2. Reimagined People Interaction Model

-Another beneficial impact was the compulsory re-imagining of how people work together.
+Another beneficial impact was the compulsory reimagining of how people work together.

 People unexpectedly and immediately began working from home, creating makeshift desks from kitchen tables, bedroom dressers, living room sofas, and more.
 This was a major shift for a lot of people.
 In addition to working remotely, many were juggling family needs while trying to find a quiet place to work.

 Because people were wearing multiple hats simultaneously – employee, caregiver, teacher – sometimes, people weren’t available for conference calls.
-Also, people could no longer walk over to their coworker to chat about a challenge they were facing, or to talk about a project’s next steps, or to just say “hi!”.
+Also, people could no longer walk over to their coworker to chat about a challenge they were facing, to talk about a project’s next steps, or to just say “hi!”.

 Because of the shift to remote working, differences in interactions and managing personal situations, companies and people needed to understand how they could work together effectively to get things done.
 To enable flexible interaction among employees and maintain working relationships, companies relied on technology.
 They began heavily using collaboration tools, like Microsoft Teams – some of which were new to their employees.
 Technology was key to helping people interact while continuing to keep companies successful.